 Credit bureau data is limited when it comes to people newly taking out credit in the UK and struggle to really assess internationals, expats, students, the 'thin-filed' as well as the self-employed and high net-worth individuals due to the complex nature of their income streams.

 Credit risk assessment software is available to offer lenders an additional layer of personal and banking data to make even better informed decisions.
+For instance, see:

 The video above is of Homeppl's Fraud Finder tool.